RocketSoftwareCOBOLandMainframe/BankDemo/README.md

 It demonstrates applications running on-premise and also includes introductory tutorials for the use of the Rocket Enterprise Developer for Eclipse and Visual Studio integrated development environments.

-In the simplest configuration, it demonstrates a CICS/JCL COBOL application that accesses banking data held in indexed (VSAM) files on disk.
+In the simplest configuration, it demonstrates an IBM&reg; CICS&reg; and an JCL COBOL applications that access banking data held in indexed (VSAM) files on disk.
 However, it can also be configured to access data from a PostgreSQL database and database hosted VSAM files using the Rocket Database File Handler.
 Further demonstrations would be added in the future to show more complex deployments such as scale-out and cloud deployments.

+The Rocket Enterprise Suite supports IBM&reg; technologies including IBM&reg; MVS&trade;, IBM&reg; COBOL, IBM&reg; Enterprise PL/I for z/OS&reg;, IBM&reg; Assembler, IBM&reg; CICS&reg;, IBM&reg; IMS&trade;, IBM&reg; JCL, IBM&reg; DB2&reg;, IBM&reg; z/OS&reg;, IBM&reg; WebSphere MQ&trade;, and IBM&reg; zEnterprise&reg;, all of which are trademarks of International Business Machines Corporation, registered in various jurisdictions worldwide.

 ## <a name="license"></a>License